Boys Night Out (radio program)

-Boys' Night Out (commonly abbreviated to B.N.O.) was a Filipino evening radio talk show broadcast by Magic 89.9.
-It was hosted by DJ's Slick Rick (Eric Virata), Tony Toni (Anthony James Bueno) and Tin Gamboa.
+Boys' Night Out (commonly abbreviated to B.N.O.) was a Filipino evening radio talk show broadcast by Magic 89.9 from 2006 to 2025.
+It was hosted by DJs Slick Rick (Eric Virata), Tony Toni (Anthony James Bueno) and Tin Gamboa.

 History

 Radio Tabloid

 Boys' Night Out started as a small segment of Magic 89.9 called Radio Tabloid hosted by King DJ Logan and CJ the DJ.
 After moderate success the executives of the station decided to turn it into a radio talk show called Boys Night Out in March 2006 with Radio Tabloid becoming one of its segments renamed to Confession Sessions.
 The show was hosted by King DJ Logan with the addition of Slick Rick and Tony Toni.
 CJ was moved to host the weekday lunch show called the Big Meal.